Why Real Estate Companies Are Moving Away From Third-Party Apps and Owning Their Data | AI for Real Estate in NYC, Boston & Upstate NY

 Syracuse, Rochester, and Buffalo

-Real estate companies are now treating data like infrastructure, not like a side-product of software.
-The future looks like this:
+Real estate companies are now treating data as mission-critical infrastructure.
+The new model looks like this:

 A private AI cloud tailored to the business